AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/contexthub.md

 The toolbar consists of a series of UI modes that contain one or more UI modules.

 * UI modes are icons that appear on the left hand side of the toolbar.
-When you click or tap an icon, the toolbar reveals the UI modules that it contains.
+When you select an icon, the toolbar reveals the UI modules that it contains.
 * UI modules display data from one or more ContextHub stores.
 Some UI modules also enable you to manipulate store data.

 ContextHub installs several UI modes and UI modules.
 Your administrator may have [configured ContextHub](/help/implementing/developing/personalization/configuring-contexthub.md) to display different ones.